-Covering more than 140,000 hectares with 18 peaks rising above 3,000 metres, the Italian Dolomites are one of the most stunning mountain destinations in the whole world.
-Jagged peaks, breathtaking viewpoints, emerald alpine lakes, fairytale towns, amazing hikes and delicious food – you can have it all in the Dolomites!
+Covering more than 140,000 hectares with 18 peaks rising above 3,000 meters, the Italian Dolomites are one of the most stunning mountain destinations in the whole world.
+Jagged peaks, breathtaking viewpoints, emerald alpine lakes, fairytale towns, amazing hikes, and delicious food – you can have it all in the Dolomites!

 Although you can spend weeks in the area, 5 days in the Dolomites will give you enough time to visit the must-see spots, such as Alpe di Siusi, the church of St. Maddalena in Val di Funes or the Seceda ridgeline.
 Hiking at Tre Cime di Lavaredo is one of the best things to do in the Dolomites and if you want to find one of the best viewpoints in the area, you should also do the Cadini di Misurina hike.

 Don’t worry, if you’re not much of a hiker you will still find plenty of amazing things to do in the Dolomites.
-You can visit beautiful alpine lakes like Lago di Carezza or the Instagram famous Lago di Braies, discover charming little towns like Ortisei or Cortina d’Ampezzo or just simply enjoy the delicious Italian cuisine while admiring the stunning landscape at one of the restaurants.
+You can visit the most beautiful lakes in the Dolomites such as Lago di Carezza or the Instagram famous Lago di Braies, discover charming little towns like Ortisei or Cortina d’Ampezzo (which is one of the best places to stay in the Dolomites) or just simply enjoy the delicious Italian cuisine while admiring the stunning landscape at one of the restaurants.

 3. New York City, USA